-Carrington House is the Foundation's signature program, which strives to give wounded military Veterans of the Iraq and Afghanistan conflicts a home they deserve and can make their own.
+Carrington House is the Foundation's signature program, which strives to give wounded military Veterans of the Iraq and Afghanistan conflicts a home to make their own and modified to their particular needs.
 The program includes one donated property located near a key military hospital which was converted into temporary housing for seriously injured Veterans during the post-injury recovery process.
 The program also includes contributed real properties which are rehabilitated and sold.
-The proceeds from the sales of these properties are granted by the Foundation to the Gary Sinise Foundation's R.I.S.E. program.

-The Gary Sinise Foundation, R.I.S.E.
-Program

-The R.I.S.E.
-Program provides custom specially adapted housing to meet the needs of severely wounded Veterans which allows them to live independently and overcome the new challenges in their lives resulting from their injuries sustained while serving our country.
+A portion of the proceeds from the sales of these properties were granted by the Foundation to the Gary Sinise Foundation's R.I.S.E.
+Program.
+At the end of 2015, the Foundation fulfilled all of its contractual obligations to the Gary Sinise Foundation for the building of specially modified homes for severely wounded veterans and their families, thus concluding its relationship with the R.I.S.E.
+Program.
+Beginning in early 2016, the Foundation launched its own program to provide funding for, and manage the building and development for, the construction of custom homes or renovations of homes already owned by severely wounded U.S. veterans to enable the veteran and their families to live independently and overcome the new challenges in their lives resulting from their injuries sustained while serving our country.
+In 2015, the Foundation received \$252,000 in donations restricted for use towards this Program.